garrandall/popular-music-data/tracks/car-wash-christina-aguilera-missy-elliott.md

 Y'all small tuna fish, I'm one big catch, whoo

-Ooh, do, do, do, do, do, do, do
+Oh do, do, do, do, do, do, do
 Car wash, car wash (yeah, uh)
-Ooh, do, do, do, do, do, do, do
+Oh do, do, do, do, do, do, do
-Car wash, car wash (uh, yeah, let's drop it on 'em like this) Ooooh, do, do, do, do, do, do, na, na, na, ah, ooh Ooooh, do, do, do, do, do, do, na, na, na, ah, ooh
+Car wash, car wash (uh, yeah, let's drop it on 'em like this) Oh, do, do, do, do, do, do, na, na, na, ah, oh
+Oh, do, do, do, do, do, do, na, na, na, ah, oh

 You might not ever get rich, ha (come on)